rdooley2/Keylogger-Lab/README.md

 <h2>Program demonstration:</h2>
 <p align="center">
 Outside of the code, the attacker needs to create an app password with their email account.
+This password will be the smtp_pass value in the code.
 This allows an app, VSCode for example, to send the email: <br/><br />
 <img src="https://i.imgur.com/xILsVBE.png" height="40%" width="40%" alt="Keylogger Steps"/>
 <br />
 <br />